Dad’s beans

 7. Empty the fat into a cup.
 Put 2 tablespoons back in

 9. Add the rice, salt, thyme, and old bay; cook, stirring frequently, about 5 minutes.
 Old bay is based on heat/flavor profile….totally yer call.
 Don’t overdo it, you can always add later.
+You can also do a pinch of cayenne if you are not doing chorizo.

 10. Add tomatoes, clam juice, chicken broth, bay leaves, and browned sausage to the pot.
 Turn heat up, cover and cook for several minutes to get back to a light boil/heavy simmer for a few minutes.